 Scope

 This technical report provides a framework for signaling verified Caller ID information from the network to a User Equipment (UE), and displaying the information on the UE in a uniform manner, independent of technology.
-The main goal is to produce display guidelines that help empower consumers in managing their calls, as per the Robocalling Strike Force recommendations.
+The main goal is to provide display guidelines that help empower consumers in managing their calls, as per the Robocalling Strike Force recommendations.

 This report should be treated as a living document as the guidelines are expected to evolve.
 The deployment of verification methods, such as STIR/SHAKEN, and application of call analytics are expected to occur in stages over an extended period of time.
 Hence, the operations experience gained over time is expected to provide feedback and input to future issues of this report.

-Results of applicable usability studies are expected to contribute to the evolution of the recommendations in this report, as they become available.
+Results of usability studies are expected to contribute to the evolution of the recommendations in this report, as they become available.

 More research is needed to identify the types of displays that empower end users with messages that are easy to interpret.
 At this time, such research is outside the scope of this report.